Steinbrenner Field – New York Yankees Spring Training

 Food & Beverage 4

 There are six major concession stands along the main concourse, with plenty of options.
-Lee Roy Selmon’s has filet tips and fries for $12 while $10 will get you your choice of a pulled pork sandwich, hamburger, cheeseburger, or chicken tenders, all accompanied with fries.
+Lee Roy Selmon’s has filet tips and fries for $12 while $10 will get you your choice of a pulled pork sandwich, hamburger, cheeseburger, or chicken tenders, all accompanied by fries.
 A soft pretzel is $6 here.